In the most basic sense, the LIT Strength Machine is really just a water rower with anchor points for attaching resistance bands.

 - Full body workouts for users of all fitness levels

-- Access to several different types of exercise
+- Access to several different types of exercises

 - A little expensive